Jim Caldwell (footballer): Williamstown

-Caldwell played his junior football with Williamstown CYMS, Yarraville Juniors and Newport Juniors before commencing with Williamstown in the VFA in 1905.
+Caldwell played his junior football with CYMS Football Association (CYMSFA) club Williamstown CYMS, Yarraville Juniors and Newport Juniors before commencing with Williamstown in the VFA in 1905.
 He played until 1908 and was a premiership player with Victorian Football Association (VFA) club Williamstown in 1907, the Club's first.
 He transferred to South Melbourne in 1909.

 South Melbourne

 In his debut season (1909), South Melbourne reached the Grand Final but Caldwell missed playing due to a nine-week suspension for striking Carlton's George Bruce in the Preliminary Final.
 Almost a decade later, in 1918, as captain-coach, he led the club to victory in the 1918.
 By then, Caldwell was playing as a rover and had become a regular Victorian interstate representative.

 Footscray

-Cleared from South Melbourne on 12 May 1920, he played three matches for Footscray in the VFA — on 15 May, 22 May, and 29 May — before resigning as a player and moving on to coach "Footscray Diggers", in the Victorian Junior Association; and, at least, by 31 July 1920, he was serving as captain-coach of Camperdown in the Corangamite Football Association.
+Cleared from South Melbourne on 12 May 1920, he played three matches for Footscray in the VFA — on 15 May, 22 May, and 29 May — before resigning as a player and moving on to coach "Footscray Diggers", in the Victorian Junior Football Association; and, at least, by 31 July 1920, he was serving as captain-coach of Camperdown in the Corangamite Football Association.